Course

 • Funding options are available for assessment and intervention.

-• Assessments and intervention methods are to be based on contemporary best practices.
+• Assessment and intervention methods should be based on contemporary best practices.

-• Best practices are those that are (a) evidence-based, (b) individualized, (c) fit individuals’ and families’ needs, and (d) ethical.
+• Best practices are those that are (a) evidence-based, (b) individualized, (c) tailored to individuals’ and families’ needs, and (d) ethical.

-• The capacity of an individual with ASD is best supported through teaching language and other social skills.
+• The capacity of an individual with ASD is best supported through the teaching of language and other social skills.

-• Language and other social skills are best analyzed and taught using a functional approach.
+• Language and other social skills are most effectively analyzed and taught using a functional approach.

-• Autism intervention is not static, but rather, is dynamic—a process readily apparent when examined within an historical context.
+• Autism intervention is not static; rather, it is dynamic—a process that becomes evident when examined within a historical context.

 Learning activities